 At COPPeR, we invite residents and visitors to experience local arts through PeakRadar.com, Peak Radar Picks weekly e-blast, Peak Radar Guides and easily accessible resources at our Walk-In Arts Information Space and outreach booths at local events because we know arts and culture make our community an exciting place to live and visit.

-- The Peak Radar Guides – Peak Radar publishes valuable guides for residents and visitors, available for free in print and accessible online.
+- The Peak Radar Guides: Peak Radar publishes valuable guides for residents and visitors, available for free in print and accessible online.
 The main resource is Peak Radar Pages, the primary print directory of arts nonprofits in the region, with 5,000 copies now distributed annually.
 In 2013, the popular Free Outdoor Summer Concert Guide was downloaded 46,000 times, with 500 print copies distributed.
 In June 2012, COPPeR launched the region’s first Public Art Directory for the City of Colorado Springs through PeakRadar.com.
-Through partnerships with regional community leaders, this directory will expand in 2013 to include the art collections of Manitou Springs and the Tri-Lakes area.
+Through partnerships with regional community leaders, this directory hopes to expand to include the art collections of Manitou Springs and the Tri-Lakes area.
 And this fall, Peak Radar premiered its newest resource, the Fall Theater Guide, to connect visitors and residents with the lively theater seasons on local stages.
 These guides are distributed at community locations, tourism hubs and military bases.

-- Walk-In Arts Center and Outreach Booths – COPPeR’s downtown storefront office serves the walk-in public daily with information about how to connect with local arts and culture.
+- Walk-In Arts Center and Outreach Booths: COPPeR’s downtown storefront office serves the walk-in public daily with information about how to connect with local arts and culture.
 The space exhibits rotating shows by local artists, offers local artwork for sale and welcomes collaborations with area nonprofits.
 First Friday art openings are co-presented throughout the year with the neighboring University of Colorado Springs GOCA 121 gallery space, providing visibility for the downtown location, local artists and year-round programs of COPPeR.
 Staff and volunteer Arts Advocates shared resources about the arts at over 30 local events and festivals in 2013, including Family Day at Fort Carson, WhatIf Festival and Everybody Welcome Festival.